 In the Northern hemisphere, the connector should be orientated North, in the Southern hemisphere, the connector should be orientated South.
 If the signal cable connector is facing towards the sun, the temperature of the connector increases and may cause measurement error due unwanted thermoelectric power invited by the connector temperature increase.

-3) Remove a sunscreen.
+3) Remove a sunscreen (except for MS-80U)

 The sunscreen can be removed by loosening the knurling screw and sliding it towards the bubble level direction.